Pitithat-pu/cfdnakit/README.md

 ### Fragment length distribution and comparison

-Package provides a single function to extract fragment length of cfDNA.
+Package extracts fragment length of cfDNA using a single function.
 Making a fragment-length distribution plot of multiple samples is easy. cfdnakit also extracted the short-fragment ratio representing the amount of short-fragmented cfdNA in the sample.
-Comparison between groups of sample (e.g. healthy vs patient, stable vs advance stage)
+It can be used for comparison between groups of sample (e.g. healthy vs patient, stable vs advance stage) or for quality control inspection.

 This plot shows the fragment-length ditribution of cfDNA from a PDX sample.
 One line represent tumor-derived (human) cfDNA , another represents non-tumor (mouse) cfDNA.